KianDoyleSparta/TestAutomationProject/README.md

 # TestAutomationProject
 ## The Goal:
-The goal of this project is to create an automated testing framework designed to comprehensively test this website: https://magento.softwaretestingboard.com/.
+The goal of this project is to create an automated testing framework designed to comprehensively test this website: https://magento.softwaretestingboard.com/ across multiple browsers.
 This project will cover feature testing only, no in-depth security testing or speed testing will be undertaken.
 ## Setup:
 ## What was tested: